What Is Cognitive Behavioral Therapy for Insomnia?

 CBTi may not be safe for some people with certain physical or mental health conditions, or who are undergoing specific other psychological therapies.
 CBTi needs to be adapted for some other groups, as well – and so people considering CBTi should always consider working with a qualified clinician for their safety and wellbeing.
 Always check with your doctor before making any changes that can affect your health.

 Have you tried CBTi?
 What was your experience?
-Register with our site and share in the comments below.
+Share in the comments below.